Man’s death after taco-eating contest sparks lawsuit against minor league team

 “There’s a big difference between amateur eating competitions and professional ones,” Martin Taleisnik, an attorney for 18-year-old Marshall Hutchings, said in an email.
 “Competitors in pro events train as athletes to prepare themselves for the rigors of what consuming large amounts of food in a short timespan can do to you.
 Amateurs, on the other hand, can’t contemplate or appreciate the effects of their participation in the competition.
 We feel that safeguards must be in place to protect the amateur contestant because they really don’t even know what they don’t know about an eating competition.”

 A fan who attended the 2019 event told Fresno’s KFSN that he heard Dana Hutchings say he’d had some beer but had been “not eating all day to make himself a winner.”
-Once the contest began, the fan said of Hutchings, “He was hungry, you could tell.
+Once the contest began, the fan said of Hutchings: “He was hungry; you could tell.
 My son and I were standing there like, ‘Oh, there’s the guy.’
 And he was winning because he was starving.”

 Hutchings’s brother told the TV station that his sibling was “a fun-loving guy.”

-“He had a great sense of humor and liked to make people laugh,” said Mecca Hutchings.
+“He had a great sense of humor and liked to make people laugh,” Mecca Hutchings said.

 Citing Marshall Hutchings’s loss of “love, affection, society, service, comfort, and counseling, companionship, solace and mental support,” the lawsuit is seeking unspecified compensatory damages.